mffiedler/svt-case-doc/learn/operator_framework.md

 Follow [user-guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md)

 Function:
-* pod fork8s deployment can be modified as required.
+* pod for k8s deployment can be modified as required.
 * pod name list will be stored in the CR.

 ```sh